 How many texts do I read?
-You use the three texts from task 2.
+You use the four texts from task 2.

 What do I write?
-A descriptive essay, an article (magazine or online), an informal or neutral email or letter, or a review.
+A descriptive essay, a discursive essay, an article (magazine or online), an informal email or letter, a formal email or letter, or a review.

 How many words do I write?
-70-100 words.
+100-130 words.
 You can only use information from the texts in task 2 in your answer.
 Your answer must be in your own words and not copied from the texts.